Continuous Integration and Continuous Delivery for Database Changes

 Figure 9: Automation of schema migrations and rollback

 In the above picture, the left-hand side shows the current state of the database that is in sync with the application release 1.0.1 (the previous release).
 The right-hand side shows the desired state of the database in the next release.
 We have the state on the left-hand side captured and tagged in the version control system.
 The right-hand side is also captured in the version control system as the baseline or master branch or the trunk.
 The difference between the right-hand side and the left-hand side is what needs to be applied to the database in the staging environments and the production environment.
 The differences may be manually tracked and scripted, which is laborious and error-prone.
 The above diagram illustrates that tools like Flyway can automate the creation of such differences in the form of migration scripts.
 The automated process will create a) migration script (to transition the database from prior release to the new release) and b) rollback script (to transition the database back to the previous release).
 The generated scripts will be tagged and stored with other deploy artifacts.
-This automation process may be integrated with the Continuous Delivery process to ensure repeatable, reliable and reversible (ability to rollback) database changes.
+This automation process may be integrated with the Continuous Delivery process to ensure repeatable, reliable, and reversible (ability to rollback) database changes.

 Continuous Delivery With Database Changes Incorporated Into It

 Let us now put the pieces together.
 There is a Continuous Integration process already in place that rebuilds the database along with the application code.
 We have a process in place that generates migration scripts for the database.
 These generated migration scripts are a part of the deployment artifacts.
 The DevOps tools will use these released artifacts to build any of the staging environments or the production environment.
 The deployment artifacts will also contain rollback scripts to support self-service rollback.
-If anything goes wrong, the previous version of the application may the redeployed and the database rollback script shall be run to transition the database schema to the previous state that is in sync with the previous release of the application code.
+If anything goes wrong, the previous version of the application may then be redeployed and the database rollback script shall be run to transition the database schema to the previous state that is in sync with the previous release of the application code.

 Figure 10: Continuous Delivery incorporating Database Changes

 The above diagram depicts a Continuous Delivery process that has database change management incorporated into it.
 This assumes that a Continuous Integration process is already there in place.
-When a UAT (or any other staging environment like TEST, QA etc.) deploy is initiated, the automated processes take care of creating a tag in the source control repository, building application deployable artifacts from the tagged codebase, generating database migration scripts, assembling the artifacts and deploying.
-The deploy process includes deploy of the application as well as applying migration scripts to the database.
+When a UAT (or any other staging environment like TEST, QA, etc.) deploy is initiated, the automated processes take care of creating a tag in the source control repository, building application deployable artifacts from the tagged codebase, generating database migration scripts, assembling the artifacts and deploying.
+The deploy process includes deployment of the application as well as applying migration scripts to the database.
 The same artifacts will be used to deploy the application to the production environment, following the approval process.
-Rollback would involve redeploying the previous release of the application and running the database rollback script.
+A rollback would involve redeploying the previous release of the application and running the database rollback script.

 Tools Available in the Market:

 The previous sections primarily describe how to achieve CI/CD in a project that involves database changes by following some processes, but doesn’t particularly take into consideration any tools that help in achieving them.
 The above recommendations are independent of any particular tool.
-A homegrown solution can be developed using common automation tools like Maven or Gradle for build automation, Jenkins or TravisCI for Continuous Integration and Chef or Puppet for configuration management; however, there are many tools available in the marketplace, that specifically deal with Database DevOps.
+A homegrown solution can be developed using common automation tools like Maven or Gradle for build automation, Jenkins or TravisCI for Continuous Integration, and Chef or Puppet for configuration management; however, there are many tools available in the marketplace, that specifically deal with Database DevOps.
 Those tools may also be taken advantage of.
 Some examples are:

-Continuous Integration and Continuous Delivery processes offer tremendous benefits to organizations, like accelerated time to market, reliable releases and overall higher quality software.
+Continuous Integration and Continuous Delivery processes offer tremendous benefits to organizations, like accelerated time to market, reliable releases, and overall higher quality software.
 Database change management is traditionally cautious and slow.
 In many cases, database changes involve manual process and often causes a bottleneck to Continuous Delivery process.
 The processes and best practices mentioned in this article, along with available tools in the market, should hopefully eliminate this bottleneck and help to bring database changes into the same delivery pipeline as application code.

 Opinions expressed by DZone contributors are their own.